teostereciu/cliffwalksim/README.md

 ## Installing GCC and Swig

 GCC stands for the GNU Compiler Collection and includes compilers for C and C++.
-To install GCC (assuming a Debian-based Linux distribution like Ubuntu)
+To install GCC (assuming a Debian-based Linux distribution like Ubuntu):
 ```
 apt-get install build-essential
 ```